StackStorm/st2docs/docs/source/install/vagrant.rst

 ---------
 st2-integration-tests
 ~~~~~~~~~~~~~~~~~~~~~
-Sometimes StackStorm does not run properly for some reason.<br>
+Sometimes StackStorm does not run properly for some reason. |br|
 Discovering why at a infra level is the responsibility of ``st2-integration-tests`` which will
-perform StackStorm infrastructure/integration tests and report back with more detailed info.<br>
+perform StackStorm infrastructure/integration tests and report back with more detailed info.
 This can save time for both you & community to avoid extensive troubleshooting steps.

-If something went wrong, - just run ``st2-integration-tests``!
+If something went wrong, - just run ``st2-integration-tests``

 Bugs & Issues & Contributions
 -----------------------------